LudvigKirkeby/Sword_and_Sorcery/README.md

 This project is currently ARCHIVED.

 Missing functionality:
-*Combat
-*Single use items for the inventory (Like rope, torches, potions etc...) and their use cases *Resting (Heals endurance to maximum)
+Combat, Single use items for the inventory (Like rope, torches, potions etc...) and their use cases, Resting (Heals endurance to maximum)